spyder-ide/lektor-icon/README.md

 ## Credits

 The original [plain HTML5 template](https://freehtml5.co/icon-free-website-template-using-bootstrap/) which was the basis for Hugo-Icon, and in turn Lektor-Icon was created by [FreeHTML5.co](https://freehtml5.co/) and released under the [Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/) license.
-Attribution is built into the rendered theme's common footer, so please retain it, as well as this credits section in a visible place in the source code (like here in the README) and the proper legal notices in the LICENSE.txt and NOTICE.txt files.
+Attribution is built into the rendered theme's common footer, so please retain it, as well as this credits section in a visible place in the source code (like here in the README) and the proper legal notices in the LICENSE.txt and NOTICE.txt files (see above section).

 The [Hugo port](https://github.com/SteveLane/hugo-icon) of the theme, the source for this Lektor version, was created by [Steve Lane](https://gtown-ds.netlify.com/), with the modifications released under the [MIT (Expat) License](https://github.com/SteveLane/hugo-icon/blob/master/LICENSE.md).